neuronsimulator/nrn/docs/courses/the_cellbuilder.rst

     The CellBuilder can be used to make your own "digital stem cells."
 If you have a model cell that you would like to return to later, save the CellBuilder to a session file.
 To bring the model back, just retrieve the session file.
 This is a good way to create an "evolutionary sequence" of models that differ only in certain key points.

 2.
-    The CellBuilder can also be used to manage models based on etailed morphometric reconstructions.
+    The CellBuilder can also be used to manage models based on detailed morphometric reconstructions.
 This is covered in a later exercise.